Automation & Controls Engineering Technology (AENT), Bachelor of Science

 • ETAC 5: An ability to function effectively as a member, as well as a leader, on technical teams.

-Admitted students to Automation & Controls Engineering Technology (AENT) can transfer up to 40 technical and 14 Arts & Sciences credits.
+Admitted students to Automation & Controls Engineering Technology (AENT) can transfer up to 40 technical credits, 15 General Education elective credits, and 3 Social Science credits.
 A transfer evaluation is required.
 Not all credits may transfer into the degree program.

 General Requirements